Common calibration names

 Acidity

-Acid strength is a measure of the concentration of hydronium in solution.
+The acid strength or pH is a measure of the concentration of hydronium in solution.
 The pH of a simple solution of an acid compound in water is determined by the dilution of the compound and the compound's Ka value.
 Acidity may also be measured with a reference electrode and standard pH solutions.

 The Francois & Garrison (1982) equation calculates the absorption coefficient using acidity, temperature and salinity and depth.